ST. JOSEPH COUNTY

 EPA and IDEM have removed stored drums and contaminated soils from the site, thereby preventing exposure through the dermal contact route.
 An alternate water supply has been made available to area residents; however, residents who have declined the government-funded public water connections are potentially at risk of consuming or inhaling VOCs from contaminated water.

-Remedial Investigation (RI) field activities were conducted by IDEM from 1993 to 1995 to define the nature and extent of contamination.
-A Record of Decision (ROD) for the site was issued in September 1995.
-The major components of the remedy included excavation of on-site soils contaminated with TCE, monitored natural attenuation (MNA) of groundwater, connection of impacted residents to municipal water, and implementation of a groundwater protection ordinance.
+IDEM conducted remedial investigation (RI) field activities at the site from 1993 to 1995 to define the nature and extent of contamination.
+In September 1995, EPA issued a Record of Decision (ROD) to select a cleanup remedy, which included the excavation of on-site soils contaminated with TCE, performing monitored natural attenuation (MNA) of groundwater, the connection of impacted residences to municipal water, and the implementation of a groundwater protection ordinance.

-The St. Joseph County Health Department issued a groundwater protection ordinance effective as of January 1999.
+The St. Joseph County Health Department issued a groundwater protection ordinance effective in January 1999.

 Beginning in 1998, IDEM initiated activities to define the groundwater plume and install groundwater monitoring wells for long-term monitoring.
 These field activities were completed in June 2003, and in December 2003 IDEM released a draft interim remedial action report describing the groundwater remedial action activities.
 IDEM resumed groundwater monitoring activities in April 2007.